Dev-Attaway/readme-generator/README.md

 7. [Questions](#questions)

 ## Description
-readme-generator uses modularized code and JSON packages such as inquierer to generate a README.md file.
+readme-generator uses modularized code and JSON packages such as inquirer to generate a README.md file.
 ## Installation
 Fork the project from GitHub
 ## Usage